 Even as it’s getting hotter outside I’m still going to want chili all through the summer.
 I’ve always made the classic chili with beef, kidney beans, tomatoes, and the traditional chili spices.
 I’d never tried making white chicken chili but I’ve been meaning to for at least a year now and I finally got around to it.
-This is one of those things I was just making for dinner but I loved it so I decided it had to be shared.
-It’s a simple dinner, yet completely delicious.
-I love the way the flavors of this chili blend together.
+Easy, and simply delicious, I loved the way the flavors of this chili blend together.
 It’s also nice to have a different chili recipe I can rotate with my classic chili recipe.

 White Chicken Chili